junhochoi/nextop-service/README.md

 Requires admin grant key.

 Create a grant key.
 Supply one or more permission names.
+If the grant key already exists with different permissions, signals an error.

 ### POST https://$access-key.nextop.io/grant-key/$grant-key?$permission-name=$permission-value